Chamoli, Uttarakhand

 Roopkund Trek Distance: 54 Km

-Best Time to Visit: March-October & September to October
+Best Time to Visit: March to October & September to October

 Accommodation: Tent Stay